How to design for powerful connection and learning at large meetings

 Interactive formats

 Designing genuinely useful sessions for large groups is challenging work and typically requires incorporating small group work as described above.
 However, I have had great success facilitating highly interactive discussions of “hot topics” with hundreds of people.
 By interactive, I don’t mean that five people monopolize the entire discussion.
-Typically about forty people are “up on stage” at some point, most of whom had no inkling beforehand they had something useful to contribute.
+Typically about forty people are “up on stage” at some point, most of whom had no inkling beforehand that they had something useful to contribute.

 I call the format I’ve developed the Fishbowl Sandwich, and you’ll find full details on how to design and prepare such a session in Event Crowdsourcing.